 Why Your Brain Thrives on Challenge

-Think of your brain like a muscle.
-When you use it regularly and challenge it in new ways, it grows stronger and more efficient.
-When you neglect it, it can lose some of its vigor.
-Brain games offer a structured and enjoyable way to provide this essential mental exercise, helping you preserve and even enhance your cognitive abilities.
+If I just let it sit, it can lose some of its vigor.
+Brain games offer such a structured and enjoyable way to give it that essential exercise, helping us preserve and even enhance our cognitive abilities.

 The mind is not a vessel to be filled, but a fire to be kindled.